iiumschedule/iiumscwebsite/changelog/2022-10-8-first-release/index.md

 Like my other app, I begin by creating a Flutter project and start developing the UI and basic functionalities.
 Sometimes the development stalled due to time constraints _(you know... university stuffs)_, but I tried to keep the development slow and steady.
 I would like to thank [PlashSpeed-Aiman](https://github.com/PlashSpeed-Aiman) for his insights and contributions.

+For those whose interested to know the development journey, feel free to see this my devlog on Instagram.
+There are three part as of know, starting with [this](https://www.instagram.com/s/aGlnaGxpZ2h0OjE3OTAxOTkzNjUzNDk0NDQ3).

 [//]: # (todo: add insta devlog)